thewrz/DMXr-For-SignalRGB/README.md

 ## What about other options
 - If there's a headless version of QLC+ that we can turn into a "Network Service" in SignalRGB that would provide a lot better functionality.
 I am learning that plug-ins in SignalRGB are very limited and that creating a Network Service may be the better approach.

+## Latency and timing
+DMX requires a constant rate of data in order for the receiving fixture to be happy and display the desired color.
+30Hz is pretty common for most fixtures, but not all.
+One thing the solution will need to take into account the rate in which SignalRGB sends updated pixel color/brightness data and making sure that is in sync with what the DMX protocol is expecting to keep the fixtures working correctly (otherwise you'll get flickering, or no light output at all from the fixture).

 # Hardware
 This will initially be based off of using the Enttec PRO USB as our main hardware interface.